Precision Micro Magnets - Neodymium Micro Magnets

 For coating reliability, salt spray testing can be arranged for NiCuNi, zinc, epoxy, Parylene, or other corrosion-resistant coatings when the application requires humidity, salt exposure, or long-term environmental resistance.
 Inspection reports can include dimensional data, surface gauss readings, coating notes, and packaging confirmation before shipment.

-Where to Buy Custom Micro Magnets?
+Where To Buy Custom Micro Magnets?

 To quote micro magnets accurately (and avoid spec mismatches), please send: